chhuang-one/sqxclib/doc/Sqxc.md

 	SqType.write() --+--------------------+-> SqxcSql   ---> Sqdb.exec()
 	                 |                    |
 	                 +--> SqxcXmlWriter --+
 Note: If SqxcSql doesn't support current data type, it will forward data to SqxcJsonWriter (or other element).
+Note: SqxcXmlWriter doesn't implement yet because it is rarely used.

 ### Use sqxc_send() to send data to Sqxc elements.